swfiua/gotu/docs/apersonalview.rst

 The result is that we see a source increasingly red-shifted the further it recedes from us.
-This emerges from the Lorentz transformations to map the source's time and distance to our space.
+This emerges from the Lorentz transformations to map the source's time and distance to our space, and taking account of the curvature of space-time.

 If we go backwards in time, past the point of closest approach of the galaxy, there is a symmetry with the path in forwards time.